ayushkumar-maurya/ZIP-Handling/README.md

-# Zip-Handling
+# ZIP-Handling
-A project to help user with various zip operations.
+A project to help user with various ZIP operations.

+### Windows App:
-Download `app.exe` and run it to start the application.
+Download `ZIP Handling.exe` and run it to start the application.

+### Main Highlight:
+- All the features listed below are fully compatible with **encrypted ZIP files**.
+- The resultant archive will have **all included files encrypted** for secure storage and transfer.

 ### Features:
+- Create a new ZIP archive.
+- Extract all files from an existing ZIP.
-- Add new files to the existing encrypted zip.
-Newly added files will also be password protected.
+- Add new files to an existing ZIP archive.
-- Merge two zips together.
-It will work with encrypted zips as well.
-- Other basic features like creating encrypted zip or extracting files from an encrypted zip.
+- Merge two existing ZIP archives into one.

 ### Project setup for developing: